 The “opso-“ refers to the presence of intermittent jerky eye movements (dancing eyes) and the “myoclonus” to myoclonic jerks and cerebellar ataxia (dancing feet).
 Although only 2% of patients with neuroblastoma present with opsomyoclonus, up to 50% of patients with opsomyoclonus are ultimately found to have a neuroblastoma1.

 The implication is that a child found to have opsomyoclonus must be investigated thoroughly for an otherwise occult neuroblastoma.
 In adults, autoimmunity secondary to infectious events rather than paraneoplastic phenomena is more common overall.

 Treatment and prognosis

-If a neuroblastoma is found in a patient with opsomyoclonus, it is generally small with relatively favourable histology and the prognosis, in terms of survival, is very good.
+If neuroblastoma is found in a patient with opsomyoclonus, it is generally small with relatively favourable histology and the prognosis, in terms of survival, is very good.
 The neurologic symptoms may be treated with corticosteroids and/or ACTH, but often persist despite the medical treatment and surgical resection 2.